Learngene: Inheriting Condensed Knowledge from the Ancestry Model to Descendant Models: Experiments

 \subsubsection{Faster Convergence.}

-\textit{Learngene} is effective at providing a strong starting point for the descendant model, allowing it to more quickly find a satisfactory solution to the problem at hand, \ie significantly improving convergence speed.
-In our experiments, we report the results for various network architectures when using the different number of samples per class in Figure \ref{fig:R1} (a-r).
+\textit{Learngene} is effective at providing a strong starting point for the descendant model, allowing it to find a satisfactory solution to the problem at hand more quickly, \ie significantly improving convergence speed.
+In our experiments, we report the results for various network architectures when using the different numbers of samples per class in Figure \ref{fig:R1} (a-r).
 We report the results by averaging five descendant models trained on five tasks.
-These include VGG on CIFAR100, ResNet, and ViT on ImageNet100.
+These include VGG on CIFAR100, as well as ResNet and ViT on ImageNet100.

 For the ViT, (a-f) show that the descendant models consistently exhibit quick convergence on the diverse samples, requiring only 20 epochs, whereas From-Scratch and Heur-Learngene require almost twice as many epochs to converge.
 Additionally, learning curves in (j-l, p-r) show that the CNN-based descendant models in the Auto-Learngene are the fastest to converge on the target tasks, requiring only 60 epochs for the VGG and 30 epochs for the ResNet.
 In contrast, From-Scratch requires more than 100 or 50 epochs to converge for the VGG or the ResNet, respectively.
 In the extreme case, as shown by (g, m), From-Scratch struggles to converge.
 This is due to the lack of an effective initialization for From-Scratch, making it difficult to quickly fit the limited number of samples.